 Batford Day Care

-There is also a linked governor for Safeguarding on the governing body of the Nursery School: Stephanie Lane.
+There is also a linked governor for Safeguarding on the governing body of the Nursery School: Laura Williams.

 We use an online child protection management system (CPOMS) to record all incidents in school, however small, so that we have a full history and can identify any patterns in behaviour.